-This 18-credit Minor Environment is intended for Faculty of Agricultural and Environmental Sciences students, and Faculty of Science students, but is open to students from other faculties as well, except Arts, Law, and Management.
-Students in Arts, Law, and Management should complete the Minor Concentration Environment.
+This 18-credit Minor Concentration Environment is intended for Arts students in the multi-track system, Law and Management students.
+Students in Agricultural & Environmental Sciences, Engineering, and Science should complete the Minor Environment.

 Advising Note

 Consultation with the Program Adviser for approval of course selection to meet program requirements is obligatory.
 No overlap is allowed between this program and the student's major program or concentration, or a second minor program.